 Alisha Munda (2021).
 Physico-chemical analysis of sewage systems under of Bhubaneswar Municipality Corporation, Odisha.
-A dissertation thesis submitted for partial fulfilment of the Master of Science in Environmental Science of under the guidance of Dr. Srinivas Acharya, Department of Botany, Utkal University.
+A dissertation thesis submitted for partial fulfilment of the Master of Science in Environmental Science of under the guidance of Dr. Srinivas Acharya, Department of Botany, Utkal University

 2.3.
-Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your medical school?
+Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your institution ?
+3 Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda.
+(3 points)

-- Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda. - Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda. - No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.

-There is no process, and no efforts to create such a process.
+2 Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda.
+(2 points) 1 No , but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.
+(1 points) 0 There is no process, and no efforts to create such a process.
+(0 points)